caleb-andrade/Random-Forest-Credit-Scores/README.md

 The task here is to build a Decision Tree Classifier for predicting credit worthiness of applicants.
 The data set has 3 types of attribute values – categorical, integers and reals.
 Some attribute values are also missing.
 Your implementation must incorporate techniques for addressing over fitting.
 The project report must include a detailed analysis of your implementation including how well it handles over fitting, its precision and any other performance metrics you think is important.

 ## Using/Browsing the Code
-The Forest.py contains all the code implementation.
+The Forest.py file contains all the code implementation.
 Running the code:

     ./Forest.py